-63.1 MODIFIED CATEGORY
+63.1 TRUE STREET CAR CATEGORY

-- Modified Street All enclosed vehicles older than 2008 (i.e., Sedans, Bakkies, Coupes, etc.) capable of running faster than 10,500 seconds are required to be fitted with a roll cage designed to protect from any angle (360°) and mounted at a minimum six points to the following minimum specifications. - Modified Race All vehicles in this category are required to be fitted with a roll cage designed to protect from any angle (360°) and mounted at a minimum six points to the following minimum specifications.
+- 2014 Current OEM model-year production enclosed vehicles (Euro NCAP 5 Star Rated) running quicker than 9.000 seconds are required to be fitted with a roll cage designed to protect from any angle (360°) and mounted at a minimum six points to the following minimum specifications. - 2008 2013 OEM model-year production enclosed vehicles (Euro NCAP 5 Star Rated) running quicker than 10.000 seconds are required to be fitted with a roll cage designed to protect from any angle (360°) and mounted at a minimum six points to the following minimum specifications. - Pre 2008 OEM model-year production enclosed vehicles running quicker than 10,500 seconds are required to be fitted with a roll cage designed to protect from any angle (360°) and mounted at a minimum six points to the following minimum specifications.